Excerpts from Deutsche Post AG's 2014 Group Annual Report.

 |• Operating provisions (not including provisions for pensions and similar obligations)

 • Trade payables (included in net working capital)

 The Group’s WACC is defined as the weighted average net cost of interest-bearing liabilities and equity, taking into account company-specific risk factors in accordance with the Capital Asset Pricing Model.

-A standard WACC of 8.5% is applied across the divisions, and this figure also represents the minimum target for projects and investments within the Group.
+A standard WACC of 8.5% is applied across the divisions and this figure also represents the minimum target for projects and investments within the Group.
 The WACC is generally reviewed once annually using the current situation on the financial markets.
 However, the goal is not to match every short-term change but to reflect long-term trends.
-To ensure better comparability with previous years, the EAC was maintained at a constant level in 2013, as in the previous year.
+To ensure better comparability with previous years, the WACC was maintained at a constant level in 2014, compared to the previous years.

-In the reporting year, cash flow was used as an additional financial performance indicator for calculating management remuneration.
+Along with EBIT and EAC, cash flow is a further main performance metric used by the Group management.
 This performance metric is targeted at maintaining sufficient liquidity to cover all of the Group’s financial obligations from debt repayment and dividends, in addition to operating payment commitments and investments.